 But I realised it wasn’t a turning car holding up the line when I saw one veer almost to the opposite side to avoid something.
 The queue began to inch forward and then I saw the reason:-

 Not even the crow, the smartest of all the species, is immune to misjudgement during this silly season.

 Large and magnificent, but crippled – shimmering wings useless and its feet dragging – it was hauling itself across to the centre of the road, its white luminous eye staring, its beak opening and closing in pain and shock.
 Does intelligence give it the capacity to hope against fate?

-I was approaching and wanting to help as he reached a narrow painted traffic island – a refuge of sorts – but as I drew up beside and looked down, he died.
+I was approaching and wanting to help as it reached a narrow painted traffic island – a refuge of sorts – but as I drew up beside and looked down, it died.

 The next day he was just paste and a tattered wing.
-A week later there wasn’t even a stain to mark his desperate act.
+A week later there wasn’t even a stain to mark his final moments.